hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/01_the_filesystem.md

 Our raw data in this case is fastq files.
 We don't want to change the original files, so let's make a copy to work with.

 Lets copy the file using the copy `cp` command.
-Navigate to the `raw_fastq` directory.
+Navigate to the `raw_fastq/` directory.

 ```bash
 cp Mov10_oe_1.subset.fq Mov10_oe_1.subset-copy.fq